webojsa/campaigncast/README.md

 ## Architecture
 - **Backend**: Laravel 12 (PHP 8.3 or higher).
 - **Database**: MySQL.
-    - Connections:
-         - full
-         - restricted (To use this connection, you need to create user with restricted permissions on your database)

 - **Authentication**:
     - Sanctum: Tokens for API, sessions for web.
     - Fortify: Backend authentication logic.